kawnayeen/github-package-and-action/README.md

 As we already updated our `settings.xml` previously for publishing package, our existing settings.xml will be able to authenticate to the repository for downloading package.

-## resolving published package from gradle project
+## resolving published package in gradle project

 ### adding plugin to read from settings.xml
 we need to use the following plugin to read configuration from settings.xml